-- 1Attest or confirm in a formal statement: the profits for the year had been certified by the auditors [with clause]: the Law Society will certify that the sum charged is fair and reasonableMore example sentences
+- 1Attest or confirm in a formal statement: the profits for the year had been certified by the auditors [with clause]: the medical witness certified that death was due to cerebral hemorrhageMore example sentences

 - He certifies the statements made above are correct and complete.

 - He was certified dead at Fairfield General Hospital.

 - The man, in his early 20s, was certified dead at the scene.

 - 1.1 (often as adjective certified) Officially recognize (someone or something) as possessing certain qualifications or meeting certain standards: a certified scuba instructor board certified in obstetrics and gynecologyMore example sentences

 - Choke holds should be taught only by qualified and certified instructors.